simonepietraroia/Geo-Quiz/README.md

 # Geo Quiz
 Geo Quiz is a website that hopes to provide a challenging and fun quiz using the core concepts of javascript and UX design.
 This site is targeted toward those who wish to see an example of how quizes, a common form of entertainment or learning tool, can be created by using basic javascript concepts.
 Geo Quiz is a simple and fully responsive website that keeps score of your result and can be played on a wide range or devices.
+The way this code was constructed allows for easy addition of questions and possible choices as well as ability to change the topic of the questions in future iterations.

 <img src="assets/images/geo-quiz.png" alt="picture of website on various screen sizes" width= "400px">